DimitriosLavd/Employee-Attrition-Analysis-Insights/README.md

 ![image](https://github.com/DimitriosLavd/Employee-Attrition-Analysis-Insights/assets/157892523/229ae34c-e9fe-45a9-9a35-325f81785046)

-### Task 6 - Analyzing Monthly Income by Job Role & Education
+### Task 6 - Analyzing Monthly Income by Job Role and Education

 Objective: The main goal of this task is to visualize the interplay between 'JobRole', 'EducationField', and 'Average_MonthlyIncome'.
 The resulting line chart will enable a viewer to discern the average monthly income for various job roles and understand how this varies based on one's educational background.
 We created the releavant graph using the following code: